MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/presenceindicator-control.md

 <ul>
 <li><p>If the value is a string that does not contain the sip: or tel: prefix, the control performs a search, using the string specified as a search criteria, and loads the first contact in the result set matching the specified string.
 This behavior is not deterministic and yields the slowest performance.</p></li>
 <li><p>If the value is a SIP URI string qualified by the sip: or tel: prefix, the contact is loaded using an exact match of the specified URI.
 This behavior is deterministic and yields better performance.</p></li>
-<li><p>If the value is a Contact or DistributionGroup object, it is used without changes.
+<li><p>If the value is a Contact or DistributionGroup object, it's used without changes.
 This behavior is deterministic and yields the best performance.</p></li>
 </ul></td>
 </tr>
 <tr class="even">